S-ecki/DBS_Project/README.md

-This project is not finished yet.
+This project is under working at the moment.

 # Fitness Database - SQL_Project